Visiting loved ones at ECU Health.

 Visitor Check in

-ECU Health has introduced an enhanced screening process to help improve the visitor experience while continuing to reduce the risks associated with COVID-19.
-This screening process – in place at all ECU Health hospitals – can be completed in person at kiosks located at main entry points, or, for a more streamlined experience, by visiting ECUHealth.org/checkin ahead of your visit.
+ECU Health is using technology to help improve the visitor experience while continuing to reduce the risks associated with infectious viruses.
+This process – in place at all ECU Health hospitals – can be completed in person at kiosks located at main entry points.

 ECU Health strongly encourages visitors to consider virtual visitation options such as FaceTime and phone calls.
 Assistance with virtual visits, including iPads for patients without the necessary technology, is available on request.
 Virtual visitation is the safest way to stay connected with a loved one.